|

 and AI algorithms on a wearable device in the project KIRETT, emergency services can

 respond faster and more precisely to emergencies and carry out life-saving measures more effectively.
+Another promising concept for expanding the existing research is the Digital Twin (DT),

 which opens up a new dimension in medical care.
 This approach makes it possible to create virtual